-*County and township lines shifted over time, so a piece of land that was once in one township could now be in another (or even be in a different county).
+* Note that county and township lines shifted over time, so a piece of land that was once in one township could now be in another (or even be in a different county).
 It is important to not try to translate the township and/or county name into its current location.

 A request for land, usually a certain amount in a particular place

-Brief of title
+Brief of Title

 A document tracing the history of a certain property.
 Briefs of title summarize information contained in deeds and other records and may cover a very extensive period of time.
 Briefs of title are not official records and could have been created by anyone interested in or associated with the property.
-The are not recorded in the Commonwealth or City office.
+They are not recorded in the Commonwealth or City office.

 Synonymous with deed